A limited company must have at least one director – there is no upper limit.

 In these circumstances, a confidential declaration of trust is signed by our nominees, ensuring the beneficial owner maintains control of the shares.

 A UK company must have a registered office address.
 This address must be within the borders of England or Wales.

-Scottish (SC) & Northern Irish (NI) companies are dealt with through a separate office located in Edinburgh or Belfast and must have their registered office in that country.
+Scottish (SC) & Northern Irish (NI) registered companies are dealt with through a separate office located in Edinburgh or Belfast .

 There is no restriction in moving from England to Wales or vice versa.